eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_44_Patterns_of_culture.md

-Anthropology was by definition impossible, as long as these distinctions between ourselves and the primitive, ourselves and the **barbarian**, ourselves and the pagan, held sway over people's minds.
+Anthropology was by definition impossible, as long as these distinctions between ourselves and the primitive, ourselves and the **barbarian**, ourselves and the **pagan**, held sway over people's minds.

 It was necessary first to arrive at that degree of **sophistication** where we no longer set our own belief against our neighbour's **superstition**.